“And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.” Philippians 1:6 (ESV)

 I crawled into bed with a smile.
 Everything was carefully planned out.
 Tomorrow was going to be great!
 I was going to get up extra early to exercise before church.
 Nothing was going to stop me.

-Or so I thought….
+Or so I thought…

-By the time we made it to church I had managed to make one kid cry and the other one angry.
+By the time we made it to church, I had managed to make one kid cry and the other one angry.
 It was not the morning I had in mind.
 Instead of starting the day off right, I felt like I couldn’t do anything right.
 I wondered, “How could God use someone who couldn’t get it together?”
 All I wanted to do was go back to bed, pull the covers over my head and start over.

 Learn from your mistakes, but don’t let them define you. –Tweet this!

 Lamentations 3:22-23 reminds us that His love and mercy never ends.
 They aren’t going to suddenly run out if we mess up.
 God isn’t going to quit on us because we forgot to do something, nor is He going to forsake us because we had a bad day.
-God loves us and because of that love, He will continue to perfect us until the work he began in us is complete.
+God loves us, and because of that love, He will continue to perfect us until the work he began in us is complete.

-There will always be bad days, but we don’t have to let them define us.
+There will always be crummy days, but we don’t have to let them define us.
 We can choose to see our mistakes, mishaps, and shortcomings as opportunities to grow.

 Please visit the Guest Post Guidelines page for instructions on submitting your piece.
 I would love to have you share what God has put on your heart.

 Be sure to stop by these awesome blogs I am linking up with this week for more encouragement.
 Click here.

 7 thoughts on “When You Feel Like You Can’t Do Anything Right”